MU International Activities Disclosures*

 - MU researchers should ensure they disclose all applicable “Other Support” (NIH), “Current and Pending Support” (NSF, DoD), or as otherwise required by federal sponsors.

-- “Other Support” includes all financial resources, domestic or foreign, available in direct support of a researcher’s research endeavors.
+- “Other Support” ” includes all resources available in support of--or related to--a researcher’s research endeavors.
+The resources to be disclosed as “Other Support” might not always have a monetary value and may include resources that support a researcher’s activities at an institution other than the University of Missouri.
 Such support should be disclosed on an “Other Support” form in response to a Just-in-Time (JIT) request or as a part of an annual or final Research Performance Progress Report (RPPR).

 - Research awards made with internal/university funds for which the researcher must maintain separate budget and accounting constitute support that should be disclosed to sponsors.